 - Mobility assistance

 - Psychiatric service dog (to help calm their handler)

 By and large, most assistance dogs are trained prior to their placement, but there are many stories of companion dogs adapting to assist their owners as they lose their hearing or sight.
 From the comments section on the U.S. Department of Justice website:

 My husband is hearing impaired and misses a lot of what is going on around him, which can be dangerous.
 Our Cairn Terrier (15lbs) has, over time, developed a sense of what he needs help with, and she has done this without “formal and expensive training.”
 When I need to get his attention, she alerts him so he can look at me.
 When his phone (text message) goes off, she alerts him.
 She does not alert me when my phone sounds even though we have the same message tone.

 Have a child struggling with reading?
-Would you like to ease your child’s anxiety around dogs or cats?
+Maybe its an anxiety issue that can be corrected.
 Access to therapy pets is better than ever.
 Locally you may find an organization that facilitates positive interaction between therapy pets.
-FURever As Friends, a group of friends with specially trained therapy dogs (and one cat, Mr. Talbot) from Swedesboro, NJ, share their super friendly dogs with the entire community.
-They can be found at the local libraries helping young children read without fear of judgement.
-Their stated goals is to nurture the literacy skills of children with the help of certified pet therapy pets in library and school settings.
+FURever As Friends, is a group of friends with specially trained therapy dogs (and a cat) from Swedesboro, NJ.
+They help young children read without fear of judgement – because dogs don’t judge.
+The stated goal of this particular organization is to nurture the literacy skills of children.

 For additional questions about our assistance dog food discount program please contact us directly by phone or email.